alvacat/careers-networking-coffees-vs-formal-interviews/README.md

 ## What is the Purpose of the Informational Interview

-The networking, informational interview, or the “coffee meeting” is a one-on-one conversation that you initiate in which you seek advice on your career, industry, culture etc.   You’re inviting someone in your network or someone you’ve met through a 2nd degree connection to meet and have a conversation.
+The networking, informational interview, or the “coffee meeting” is a one-on-one conversation that you initiate in which you seek advice on your career, industry, culture, etc.  You’re inviting someone in your network or someone you’ve met through a 2nd degree connection to meet and have a conversation.
 You can use these conversations to learn about a job and the skills and background that are considered a fit at a person’s company.
 It’s good to talk with someone who works in the industry you want to learn about or has the specific job you are looking for.
 These meetings are a great way to practice your interview skills.
 They are also useful if you know what type of job you want but could use some advice on breaking into the industry or that specific company.

 A few things to note: